greenelab/deep-review/all-sections.md

 features are the examples, an important advantage when it is typical to have 500 thousand or more SNPs and only a few thousand patients.
 Finally, this embedding is of a much lower dimension, allowing for a large reduction in the number of free parameters.
-In the example given, the number of free parameters from was reduced from 30 million to 50 thousand, a factor of 600.
+In the example given, the number of free parameters was reduced from 30 million to 50 thousand, a factor of 600.

 ### Hardware limitations and scaling